bradparks/LoveToPixel/README.md

 # LoveToPixel #
-This file last updated: Nov 13, 2011
+This file last updated: Dec 4, 2011

 LTP is an experiment to see if I can pull off a full fledged pixel editor using JavaScript and canvas.
 The measure of success is if LTP ends up being a pixel editor that works so well, is responsive enough, powerful enough and enjoyable enough to use that people would seriously consider using it over a native pixel editor.